p2pcoinspro/p2p-master/p2p_17mn_install_How_to.md

-## Install 10VPSx17 masternodes for free for 2 months.
+## Install VPSx17 masternodes for free for 2 months.Up to 10 VPSx5$ one by one you can with 100$ to last 2 months
 The script only works on DigitalOcean VPS.

 ```Use this link https://m.do.co/c/184552fce5fe ```